sofirij/GraphSort/README.md

 ![image](https://github.com/user-attachments/assets/187566ba-3682-4d0e-8472-d699c404fdd3)
 This assignment was given to me to be done by hand but i found it boring cause I already understood the concept so I just tested myself by trying to solve the problem with code.
 Each letter is represented as a node with an integer value corresponding to their position in the alphabet order (0 - 25).
 To model the problem I used an array of linked lists to represent a node and its corresponding edges.
-(It has a better time complexity)
 The edge is made according to the image and I topologically sort the graph with the algorithm.

 ## The Algorithm